Deploy a Sample RSS Reader to App Platform

-App-Platform allows you to deploy and host web applications and websites by pulling code directly from your repository service, such as GitHub.
-This tutorial’s purpose is to help familiarize you with how App Platform deploys multi-component applications from a repo service.
+App Platform lets you deploy and host web applications and websites by pulling code directly from repository services, such as GitHub.
+This tutorial’s purpose is to help familiarize you with how App Platform deploys multi-component applications from a repository service.

-To begin deploying the RSS reader app, you need to deploy its backend API first.
+To deploy the RSS reader app, first deploy its backend API.
 The API receives user and RSS subscription information in the final app.

-To start deploying the API from the DigitalOcean Control Panel, click Create and then select App Platform.
+To deploy the API using the DigitalOcean Control Panel, click Create, then select App Platform.

 The API component requires a custom name, a run command to build a temporary working directory, and an HTTP route for the API to listen on.
-To add these things, click the Edit button beside the component.
+It also requires environment variables to configure the app with its URI path information, the hostnames allowed to access the API, and whether the app runs in debug mode or not.
+To add these settings, click Edit beside settings in the Resource settings table.

-In the Name section, click Edit and enter the following name into the field:
+In the Info section, click Edit, then enter the following name:

 rss

-In the Run Command section, enter the following command into the Run Command field:
+In the Deployment settings section, click Edit, then enter the following command in the Run command field:

 gunicorn --worker-tmp-dir /dev/shm rss_reader.wsgi